ARM-software/ebbr/source/chapter2-uefi.rst

 UEFI Runtime Services
 =====================

-UEFI runtime services exist after the call to `ExitBootServices()` and are designed to provide a limited set of persistent services to the platform Operating System or hypervisor.
+UEFI runtime services remain available after the call to `ExitBootServices()` and are designed to provide a limited set of persistent services to the platform Operating System or hypervisor.
 Functions contained in `EFI_RUNTIME_SERVICES` are expected to be available during both boot services and runtime services.